urql-graphql/urql/docs/api/README.md

 package or exchange packages, which are all listed in this section.

 Most of these packages will refer to or use utilities and types from the `@urql/core` package.
-[Read more about the core package on the "Core Package" page.](../concepts/core-package.md)
+[Read more about the core package on the "Core" page.](../basics/core.md)

 - [`@urql/core` API docs](./core.md)
 - [`urql` React API docs](./urql.md)